 Tips for Residential Clients

-AIA's Custom Residential Architects Network (CRAN) has created CRANtv who has made several great videos explaining to potential clients why hiring an architect is important for custom residential projects and how to do it.
+AIA's Custom Residential Architects Network (CRAN) has made several great videos explaining to potential clients why hiring an architect is important for custom residential projects (YouTube) and how to do it.

 Frequently Asked Questions

 1. Do I need an architect for my project?